 Commerce Place is a short alley in the Warehouse District, running between West Martin and West Davie streets.

-The road is largely used for loading and unregulated vehicle parking.
+The road is largely used for loading and 2-hour parking.
 The city wants to redesign the alley with a pedestrian-oriented lens.

 Changes could possibly include the addition of streeteries which are outdoor dining spaces that became popular during the pandemic.
 Ideas also include public art, more pedestrian space, and other amenities.

 “Anything will get more foot traffic.
 We have very little.
 It’s a kind of a dark street.
 Many people don’t know that there’s anything on it and so they sort of avoid it,” said Ulinski.

 The project is being led by the City’s Urban Projects Group in collaboration with several other departments.
 They plan to start installing small improvements by Spring 2024.

 The first changes could include the road to show the division of pedestrian and vehicle zones.

 Aesthetic changes like movable planters along with tables and chairs could also be included.

 Ulinski said the presence of food trucks or a coffee cart could be helpful here too.